 Living in Southwest Florida means that each year from June 1st through November 30th we are at risk of being impacted by a hurricane.
-Unfortunately, previous hurricane seasons are not accurate indicators of our present risk each year.
+Previous hurricane seasons are not accurate indicators of our present risk each year.

 The surge waters that came up quickly will recede very slowly.
-That water, and the ground, will be contaminated with chemicals and raw sewage.
+The foundations of some homes may fail under the stress of storm surge as well.
+The standing water, and the ground, will contain debris, chemicals, and raw sewage.
 Electricity will be out for a long time and even when restored, many houses will be unable to receive power due to the damage sustained in the storm.
-Tap water, if available at all, will be unsafe for drinking, bathing or cooking.
+Tap water, if available at all, will be unsafe for drinking, bathing, or cooking.

-Streets, major roads and bridges will sustain heavy damage, or fail entirely, due to surge and waves.
-Roads that do survive will be covered in flood water, debris or both.
+Roadways and bridges will sustain heavy damage, or fail entirely, due to storm surge and waves.
+Roads that do survive will be covered in water, debris, or both.
 These same problems will delay emergency responders.